hmc-cs111-fall2016/what-is-a-DSL/my-dsl.md

 Justify your answer._

 The language is implemented as an external DSL.
-Although based on the syntax I assumed that it was an internal DSL of LaTeX, that provided macros or wrappers for TikZ commands, it turns out that this was incorrect.
+Although based on the syntax I initially assumed that it was an internal DSL of LaTeX, that provided macros or wrappers for TikZ commands, it turns out that this was incorrect.
 LilyPond is an external DSL, implemented in a mix of C++ and Lisp, and simply expects its input text in a format similar to TeX.

 # Host language
 _What languages were used to implement the DSL?_